 - File an uninsured motorist claim with your own insurance company.

 Even if you do have UM/UIM coverage, your insurance company will still fight you on every aspect of your claim.
 Their job is to save their company money, and they do this by paying out as little as possible on every claim.
-Luckily, our job as a Dallas car accident law firm is to fight these underhanded insurance tactics and help victims get exactly what they’re owed.
+Luckily, our job as a Dallas car accident lawyer is to fight these underhanded insurance tactics and help victims get exactly what they’re owed.
 We help people just like you on a no-win no-fee basis, and are happy to discuss your case in detail when you call or email us for a free consultation.

 Uninsured motorist (UM) coverage protects you by providing compensation if you’re in an accident with an at-fault driver who doesn’t carry liability insurance.
 This includes hit and run accidents, accidents caused by excluded drivers, and even accidents caused by an intentional act such as road rage or evading the police.